nainshi-95/DepthTool/plan.md

     DepthCamExtrinsicParam param;
     if (!loadOneExtrinsicParamForPOC(poc, param))
     {
-      // Do not advance last loaded POC on failure. return false;
+      // Do not advance m_lastLoadedParamPOC on failure. return false;
     }
     setExtrinsicParam(poc, param);